The Ultimate Guide to Tapestry Crochet – With Step-by-Step Photos

 Usually, tapestry crochet patterns include both written instructions and color charts.

 I like color charts because they are easy to follow and you always know what your picture should look like.
-So, if you made a mistake, you’ll notice immediately.
+So, if you make a mistake, you’ll notice immediately.

 Want to create your own color chart?